 The level of ‘health and safety competence’ required will depend on the complexity of the situation and the operations of your business.

 In many cases, there may be appropriate expertise within the business to cope with it, as an additional responsibility.
 Other businesses may want to employ someone (or a team) specifically to look after health and safety.

-With that said, sometimes it is simply the case that neither of these options are particularly suitable or acceptable.
+With that said, sometimes it is simply the case that neither of these options are particularly suitable, acceptable, or perhaps more importantly, effective.

 Why Would You Outsource Health and Safety?